 Although more common in children, strep throat is a bacterial infection that affects the throat and tonsils, according to the Centers for Disease Control.
 Whether you are a child or an adult, it is always important to seek medical treatment if you have strep.
 Left untreated, strep throat can progress to scarlet fever or rheumatic fever.

 One telltale sign that you might have more than a sore throat is if you have pain in your throat and a fever, but do not have a cough, according to the CDC.
-A list of symptoms include:
+Symptoms of strep throat include:

 - Sore throat

 - Pain when you swallow

 - Red, swollen tonsils that sometimes have pus patches

 - Tiny, red spots on the roof of the mouth

 - Swollen lymph nodes on the neck

 Children with strep may also experience headache, stomach pain, nausea, or vomiting.
 A medical professional, like the ones at Advanced Urgent Care & Occupational Medicine, will evaluate your symptoms and perform a rapid strep test or throat culture if necessary.
-Antibiotics are typically prescribed to treat strep.
+Antibiotics are typically prescribed for strep throat medicine.